cjdduarte/Defer_Cards/README.md

 <b>How it works:</b>

-During a review session, you can press the configured hotkey (default:"\_"), click the custom "Meu Botão", or use the "More" menu to defer the current card.
+During a review session, you can press the configured hotkey (default:"\_"), click the custom "Defer", or use the "More" menu to defer the current card.
 The card will be sent to a filtered deck for later review.

 The custom button can be enabled or disabled via the configuration settings.